Milestones & Legacy

 2007

-Divested legacy enzymes business to Novozymes for US$115 million.
+Biocon divests legacy enzymes business to Novozymes for USD 115 million.

 2006

-Biocon Park, India’s largest integrated biotechnology hub spread across 90 acres, inaugurated in Bengaluru by former President of India Dr A.P.J.
+Biocon Park, India’s largest integrated biotechnology hub spread across 90 acres, is inaugurated in India by former President of India Dr A.P.J.
 Abdul Kalam.

 Biocon commercializes India’s first indigenously produced novel mAb, BIOMAb EGFR® (Nimotuzumab) for the treatment of head and neck cancer.